Autumn Eye Care Tips for Contact Lens Wearers

 - Keep your contact lenses clean - The best way to ensure your contacts are not playing unwitting host to allergens is to clean them on a regular basis.
 Try using preservative-free artificial tears as they can work wonders without contributing to the irritation level of your eyes.
-If you normally wear disposable contact lenses consider replacing your lenses more frequently than you normally do.
+If you normally wear silicone hydrogel lenses disposable contact lenses consider replacing your lenses more frequently than you normally do.
 It will cost a bit more but your eyes will thank you for it.
-Some may also want to consider using peroxide-based cleaning solutions for their contacts as these do an outstanding job of clearing away all trace of allergens from the lenses.
+Some may also want to consider using peroxide-based cleaning solutions for their contacts as these do an outstanding job of clearing away all traces of allergens from the lenses.

 - Resist the urge to rub your eyes - If you’ve done your best but your eyes have still become red and swollen it is important to resist the urge to rub them.
 It might feel good for a minute or two but all you actually wind up doing is spreading the mold spores, pollen, soot and other materials into the far corners of the eye where they will compound the irritation.
 Instead of rubbing your eyes apply a cool, damp compress to them.
 Don’t push the compress into the eyes too aggressively.
 Instead, just hold it gently against the surface of the closed eye for a few moments.
 When the cloth warms up, rinse it out, soak it with cold water again, wring it out and re-apply.
 Do this several times a day to relieve the itching and burning sensation.